PlasmaPy/PlasmaPy/docs/development/code_guide.rst

   multiple contributors.
 However, do not include non-ASCII characters in code that is part of the public API.

+* If a quantity has several names, then the function name should be the one that provides the most physical insight into what the quantity represents.
+For example, ``gyrofrequency`` indicates gyration, whereas ``Larmor_frequency`` indicates that this frequency is somehow related to someone named Larmor.
+Similarly, using ``omega_ce`` as a function name will make the code less readable to people who are unfamiliar with this particular notation.

 * Use names that are pronounceable and searchable.

 * Avoid potentially ambiguous names such as ``temp`` and ``t``.